-Dato' Wong Lum Kong, JP
+Dato' Robert Wong Lum Kong.
+DSSA.
+JP

-Dato' Wong, aged 64, a Malaysian, is a Non-Independent Executive Director and was appointed to the Board on April 12, 1976.
+Dato' Robert Wong, DSSA, JP aged 65, a Malaysian, is a Non-Independent Executive Director and was appointed to the Board on April 12, 1976.
+He is currently the Group Managing Director.

-An Australian trained Accountant with Cost Accounting background, Dato' Wong is a member of the Malaysian Institute of Accountants, the Malaysian Institute of Certified Public Accountants, the Australian Society of Accountants and the Malaysian Institute of Directors.
+An Australian trained Accountant with Cost Accounting background, Dato' Robert Wong, DSSA, JP is a member of the Malaysian Institute of Accountants, the Malaysian Institute of Certified Public Accountants, the Australian Society of Accountants, the Malaysian Institute of Directors and the Institute of the Motor Industry.

-His working career started off in 1964 when he assumed the post of General Manager of a manufacturing and trading concern dealing in non-consumable products.
-From 1967 to 1971, he was attached to a local accounting firm as a Senior Account ant, and during this period, he was seconded to a stock broking firm for $1\frac{1}{2}$ years to reorganise and manage the business.
+His professional career started off in 1964 when he assumed the post of General Manager of a manufacturing and trading concern dealing in non-consumable products.
+From 1967 to 1971, he was attached to a local accounting firm as a Senior Accountant, and during this period, he was seconded to a stock broking firm for $1\frac{1}{2}$ years to reorganise and manage the business.

 Dato' Wong joined the Oriental Holdings Berhad Group in 1972 as General Manager and Advisor, with emphasis on the motor business.
-Since 1987, he has been the Group Managing Director, and because of his extensive years of experience in the motor trade spanning over four decades, he is to this day still overseeing the Group's overall business particularly four wheelers as well as the manuf acturing of automotive and plastic parts both locally and abroad.
-In addition to the motor trade, he is also actively involved in other businesses, including serving as director in the Group's subsidiary companies involved in hotel, plantation and construction machinery.
+Since 1987, he has been the Group Managing Director, and because of his extensive years of experience in the motor trade spanning over four decades, he is to this day still overseeing the Group's overall business particularly four wheelers as well as the manufacturing of automotive and plastic parts both locally and abroad.
+In addition to the motor trade, he is also actively involved in other businesses, including serving as director in the Group's subsidiary companies involved in hotel, plantation and construction machinery, leasing and finance.
 In 2001, he was appointed Managing Director and CEO of Oriental-Hyundai Sdn.
 Bhd; a subsidiary of Oriental Holdings Berhad formed to market and distribute Hyundai CKD vehicles in Malaysia.
-Past directorships' experiences were in leasing and finance.

-Besides work, Dato' Wong is very much devoted to public services and has held some notable memberships and amongst them - Treasurer of the Council of Justices of the Peace of Selangor and is the Honorarian Rotarian of the Rotary Club of Kuala Lumpur West and the Treasurer of the Selangor Volley Ball Association.
+Besides work, Dato' Wong is very much devoted to public services and has held some notable memberships, namely :-

+- Council member of Dato' Paduka Mahkota Selangor; - Treasurer of the Council of Justice of Peace of Selangor; - Honorarian Rotarian of the Rotary Club of Kuala Lumpur West; - Fellow of the Paul Harris Award; - Associate member of Commonwealth Magistrates & Judges Association